wessenstam/calm_infraorch_bootcamp/calm_multivm_linux/calm_multivm_linux.rst

 Overview
 ++++++++
 In this lab you will be creating a Linux MultiVM Blueprint and deploy it as an application.
 The application you are going to define is the FiestaApp.
-This simple application consists out of a Webserver and a mariaDB Database server.
+This simple application consists out of a Webserver and a MariaDB Database server.
+You also are going to add some actions for Scale-Out and Scale-In, we are going to use HAproxy as a Loadbalancer based on CentOS.

 Build the Linux MultiVM Blueprint
 +++++++++++++++++++++++++++++++++